 When you work from home or while you are traveling, make sure to create such a place.
 This includes having a comfortable place to sit.
 Laying in bed or on your couch may be comfortable, too, but soon your back will hate you and you are also less productive since you are more likely to fall into a “relax mode”.

-A good light is important to keep you awake and focused and you should have a quiet room.
+Good light is important to keep you awake and focused and you should have a quiet room.
 Working from a nice hotel pool is surely ok for a while.
 But being distracted by other guests, having the sunlight on your screen and no plug socket lead eventually to a decreased productivity.

 If you can’t create such a working environment at home, in your hotel, or in a nearby café, check out if there is a co-working space around.
 You get to work in a usually well-equipped office space, but with a more laid back atmosphere.
 It is also a great place to meet like-minded people and connect.
 They are flexible in terms of working hours or how long you want to use the space.
 Have a look at websites such as Coworking Map to find a place near you.